Reducing Your Database Hosting Costs: DigitalOcean vs. AWS vs. Azure

 Replication Strategy 2 Replicas + Arbiter

 Our Dedicated Hosting plans are all-inclusive, including all machine, disk, and network costs.
-These plans are fully managed for you across any of these cloud providers, and comes with a comprehensive console to automate all of your database management, monitoring and maintenance tasks in the cloud.
+These plans are fully managed for you across any of these cloud providers and come with a comprehensive console to automate all of your database management, monitoring, and maintenance tasks in the cloud.

 Let’s take a look at how ScaleGrid Dedicated Hosting pricing for MongoDB® database compares across AWS vs. Azure vs. DigitalOcean: